birdLark/birdLark.github.io/blog/2021-12-30-hdfs-to-clickhouse.md

 ) ENGINE = MergeTree PARTITION BY date ORDER BY date SETTINGS index_granularity = 16384
 ```

-## Seatunnel with ClickHouse
+## LarkMidTable with ClickHouse

-Next, I will introduce to you in detail how we can meet the above requirements through Seatunnel and write the data in HDFS into ClickHouse.
+Next, I will introduce to you in detail how we can meet the above requirements through LarkMidTable and write the data in HDFS into ClickHouse.

-### Seatunnel
+### LarkMidTable

-[Seatunnel](https://github.com/apache/incubator-seatunnel) is a very easy-to-use, high-performance, real-time data processing product that can deal with massive data.
+[LarkMidTable](https://github.com/apache/incubator-birdLark) is a very easy-to-use, high-performance, real-time data processing product that can deal with massive data.
 It is built on Spark.
-Seatunnel has a very rich set of plugins that support reading data from Kafka, HDFS, Kudu, performing various data processing, and writing the results to ClickHouse, Elasticsearch or Kafka.
+LarkMidTable has a very rich set of plugins that support reading data from Kafka, HDFS, Kudu, performing various data processing, and writing the results to ClickHouse, Elasticsearch or Kafka.

 ### Prerequisites

-First we need to install Seatunnel, the installation is very simple, no need to configure system environment variables
+First we need to install LarkMidTable, the installation is very simple, no need to configure system environment variables

 1. Prepare the Spark environment
-2. Install Seatunnel
+2. Install LarkMidTable
-3. Configure Seatunnel
+3. Configure LarkMidTable

 The following are simple steps, the specific installation can refer to [Quick Start](/docs/quick-start)